 How Long Will a Will Be Valid?

 That’s an easy one.
 Indefinitely – so long as you don’t revoke or amend it.

 Can I change my Will?

 Absolutely – and clients do this quite often.
 However, it must be done correctly so that the changes are enforceable and you avoid the problematic situation where multiple wills have been executed.
-The key is revise seamlessly so that there are no legal questions as to which provisions will be enforceable.
+The key is to revise seamlessly so that there are no legal questions as to which provisions will be enforceable.

 How does the Probate Process Work?

-In situations where the estate is small with minimal assets, Texas Law allows for an expedited process known as muniment of title.
+In situations where the estate is small with minimal assets, Texas Law allows for an expedited process known as a muniment of title.
 To qualify, the party must show that there are no outstanding debts and that the total assets are not substantial.

 What Claims are raised in Probate Litigation?

 Unfortunately, conflicts between family members and beneficiaries occur frequently during the probate process which can cause complications, costs, and heartburn – to say the least.
 Typically, a family member challenges the distribution bequest in the Will and hires an attorney to champion his or her cause.
 Lawyers for the disgruntled beneficiary can raise a battery of claims which could reduce or eliminate a client’s right to distribution unless defended in Court.